LedgeDesign/Home/_television/x-play_saw_parody.md

 ---
 G4TV • Senior Art Director

-X-Play's Top Ten Scariest Games of All Time was an homage to the movie SAW directed by James Wan, a 2004 American horror film.
+X-Play's Top Ten Scariest Games of All Time was an homage to the movie SAW, directed by James Wan, a 2004 American horror film.
 This set was created in a small sound stage @ G4 Studios.
 Based on film footage, I recreated scenes from the movie on a modest budget, designing and drafting items for construction and paint.
 Other responsibilities included budgeting, scheduling crew, purchasing materials and renting props.

 ![Image](1X-PlaySaw.png)
 ![Image](2X-PlaySaw.png)